kristinallarsen/cloud-ear/_posts/2025-01-03-mirador-gallery.md

   - IIIF
   - teaching
 ---
-# Experiment: Easy IIIF Gallery

 *I am on a quest to find a truly lightweight workflow for creating collections of digital maps from multiple repositories using IIIF for use in library instruction.*

-I created this [Mirador Gallery](https://kristinallarsen.github.io/mirador-git-gallery/) in GitHub pages by following Tim Sherrat's instructions at the link below.
+I created this [Mirador Gallery](https://kristinallarsen.github.io/mirador-git-gallery/) showing eight different versions of John Mitchell's mid-eighteenth century "Map of the British and French Dominions in North America" in GitHub pages by following Tim Sherrat's instructions for installing Mirador, which you can read at the following link:

 [https://github.com/wragge/mirador-ghpages](https://github.com/wragge/mirador-ghpages)